regischen/CKEditor5-CodeBlock-With-Syntax-Highlight/README.md

-# CKEditor 5 code block feature
+# CKEditor 5 code block with real-time syntax highlight

 This package implements real-time syntax highlight basesd on the code block feature of CKEditor 5 and third party libary Highlight.js